 - 2003 - Jacinta returned to sea once more visiting maritime festivals and events around the coast of the UK.

 - 2012 - The Trustees decided that, due to the age profile of the crew and the age of the ship, that Jacinta would retire from sailing and go back to her role as a floating heritage centre.

-- 2019 - After 47 years of service as an active trawler and a floating museum, the Jacinta has fallen victim to a chain of events which mean she has reached the end of her life.
+- 2019 - After 47 years of service as an active trawler and a floating museum, the Jacinta fell victim to a chain of events which meant she had reached the end of her life.